Synthetic fuel: Oil sand and oil shale processes

 Synthetic crude may also be created by upgrading bitumen (a tar like substance found in oil sands), or synthesizing liquid hydrocarbons from oil shale.
 There are a number of processes extracting shale oil (synthetic crude oil) from oil shale by pyrolysis, hydrogenation, or thermal dissolution.

+Octane increase

+Tetraethyllead was the default additive for increasing octane in gasoline, in particular important to synthetic fuels like in Nazi Germany, having acquired this manufacturing process and equipment from the US via DuPont according to Prof. Dr. Anthony C. Sutton.
+Tetraethyllead is disbanded for terrestrial applications because of the toxicity of lead.

 Commercialization

-Worldwide commercial synthetic fuels plant capacity is over 240000 oilbbl/d, including indirect conversion Fischer–Tropsch plants in South Africa (Mossgas, Secunda CTL), Qatar {Oryx GTL}, and Malaysia (Shell Bintulu), and a Mobil process (Methanol to Gasoline) plant in New Zealand.
+Worldwide commercial synthetic fuels plant capacity is over 240000 oilbbl/d, including indirect conversion Fischer–Tropsch plants in South Africa (Mossgas, Secunda CTL), Qatar (Oryx GTL), and Malaysia (Shell Bintulu), and a Mobil process (Methanol to petrol) plant in New Zealand.
 Synthetic fuel plant capacity is approximately 0.24% of the 100 million barrel per day crude oil refining capacity worldwide.

 Sasol, a company based in South Africa operates the world's only commercial Fischer–Tropsch coal-to-liquids facility at Secunda, with a capacity of 150000 oilbbl/d.
 British company Zero, co-founded by former F1 technical director Paddy Lowe, has developed a solution it terms 'petrosynthesis' to develop synthetic fuels and in 2022 it began work on a demonstration production plant at Bicester Heritage near Oxford.